henrysky/astroNN/docs/source/neuralnets/Conv_VAE.rst

 Convolutional Variational Autoencoder
 --------------------------------------

+.. warning:: Infos are obsolete, the following code may not be able to run properly with astroNN latset commit

 astroNN.models.CVAE is a 9 layered convolutional neural net (2 convolutional layers->2 dense layers->latent space->2 dense layers->2 convolutional layers)

 You can create VAE via